 In newly published research, we found that it’s not conservatives in general who tend to promote false information, but rather a smaller subset of them who also share two psychological traits: low levels of conscientiousness and an appetite for chaos.
 Importantly, we found that several other factors we tested for — including support for former President Donald Trump — did not reliably predict an inclination to share misinformation.

-Our findings suggest it is misguided to assign blame for misinformation to the political right broadly — indeed, doing […]
+Our findings suggest it is misguided to assign blame for misinformation to the political right broadly — indeed, doing so […]

 Stephan: Like most of you I expect N95, and KN5 masks have become part of my daily dress.
 But there is an enormous amount of misinformation about them, can you reuse them, can they be cleaned, so I thought this might be helpful for my readers.